 Well, when your husband asks his 84 year old Sicilian mother who makes a better bread and she looks at him and says her daughter-in-law, you know it’s gotta be pretty dang good!

 This recipe produces about 3 large loaves.
 I would totally recommend making the full batch and you can freeze what you won’t need (or give away, you’ll make friends I promise!).

 This Italian recipe is a standard Italian artisan bread that is full of flavor and freshness with a beautiful semi-hard but not crunchy crust.
 Just wait till you dip it in some Italian sauce, or make a meat-ah-ball-ah sand-ah-weech, or even just dip it in some fresh Italian olive oil…. mmmmm… so good.

 Like most breads, it takes a few hours to make due to the rising time, and word to the wise… make sure you have humidity in the house or at least where it’s rising!
-My dough would not rise as it’s super dry in our house due to the winter season and once I turned up the heat in the house and added moisture with a damp cloth did it finally expand and double in size.
+My dough would not rise as it’s super dry in our house and once I added moisture with a damp cloth did it finally expand and double in size.

 Without further waiting, here’s the recipe that I use, with as many pics as I could do to give a realistic view.
 I’ve got more tips on the bread making process below so keep reading. 🙂

 Here's an amazing recipe for authentic Italian bread that uses simple ingredients... just like the best Italian recipes do!
 Enjoy!